xeon-protocol/xeon-dapp/CONTRIBUTING.md

 Main commit types are `fix` for bug patches and `feat` for new features.
 Other types are allowed, but must be one of the following:

-`build:` Changes that affect the build system or external dependencies (example scopes: `scripts`, `foundry`, `npm`, `docker`)
+`build:` a change that affect the build system or external dependencies (example scopes: `scripts`, `foundry`, `npm`, `docker`)

-`ci:` Changes to our CI configuration files and scripts
+`chore:` a code change that neither fixes a bug nor adds a feature

-`docs:` Documentation only changes
+`docs:` documentation only changes

-`feat:` A new feature
+`feat:` a new feature

-`fix:` A bug fix
+`fix:` a bug fix

-`perf:` A code change that improves performance
+`perf:` a code change that improves performance

-`refactor:` A code change that neither fixes a bug nor adds a feature

-`style:` Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+`style:` a change that does not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)

-`test:` Adding missing tests or correcting existing tests
+`test:` adding missing tests or correcting existing tests

 ## Scope